ksdodk/DiscordSendVoiceMessage/README.md

 # DiscordSendVoiceMessage

-1. add a file called voice-message.ogg in the directory where main.py is in.\
+1. add a file called voice-message.ogg in the directory where main.py is in.<br/>
-2. edit config.json\
+2. edit config.json<br/>
 3. start